 - Nine Reasons Why MMA Is the Greatest Sport On The Planet

-The latest advance in Internet TV is called IPTV or Internet Protocol TV, also known as interactive personalized TV.
-It is attempting to bring television viewing to home watchers in a way that has been personalized just for the viewer.
-IPTV is taking advantage of mash-up technology so there are various layers of music, graphics, video, and text on a screen.
+The latest advance in Internet TV is called IPTV or Internet Protocol TV, also known as interactive, personalized TV.
+It attempts to bring television viewing to home watchers in a way that has been personalized just for the viewer.
+IPTV is taking advantage of mash-up technology, so various layers of music, graphics, video, and text are on a screen.
 As a viewer, you can select what information you want to be displayed.

-For example, there might be scrolling text shown to the viewer as he positions the remote control in a certain way that would be hooked into an entertainment database such as IMDB.
+Users will be able to interact with their television the way that they currently do with their computers.
+For example, scrolling text might be shown to the viewer as he positions the remote control in a certain way that would be hooked into an entertainment database such as IMDB.
 The text will give the viewer an actor’s name and past movie and television credits.
-If the viewer was watching sports, he would be able to get access to the player’s stats.
+If the viewer were watching sports, he would get access to the player’s stats.
 With another remote control button, the viewer could find out what outfit the actor is wearing and order it for himself right from the comfort of his own recliner or sofa.
-Users will be able to interact with their television the way that they currently do with their computer.
 This functionality adds a new dimension to voting polls that so many reality television shows use today.

 IPTV is currently being tested now to work out the delivery system.
 The programming will be delivered by network infrastructure such as a broadband device.
-In order for the product to become a success, there will need to be sufficient infrastructure to handle the demands of the users.
-No one will be happy if the feeds are slow or if the picture pixilated or breaks up during the transmission.
+For the product to become a success, there will need to be sufficient infrastructure to handle the demands of the users.
+No one will be happy if the feeds are slow or the picture is pixilated or breaks up during the transmission.
 The ongoing testing will also be trying to determine the average user interest in such a service.
-How much would people be willing to pay in order to have the interactive television?
+How much would people be willing to pay to have interactive television?

-Online TV allows you to choose which programs you are interested in from a variety of different ways.
+Online TV allows you to choose which programs you are interested in in a variety of different ways.
 You can select programming by country of interest or genre.
 Genres consist of cartoons, children’s shows, games, drama, comedies, humor, news, and adult programming.
 Big players in online movie programming are Hula.
 Hula is a joint venture of NBC and News Corp.
-Full-length prime time television shows are available to watch for free as are full-length major motion pictures.
+Full-length prime-time television shows are available to watch for free, as are full-length major motion pictures.
 The site generates revenue by the advertising it runs.
 It is free to all viewers who live in the United States.

 Television networks are embracing the Internet.
 The CBS network signed an agreement with YouTube to show various clips of their programs on the popular social network site and have reported an increase in network television viewing since the clips have hit YouTube.
 The network is reaching viewers that they have not been able to reach before.

 Television is starting to embrace the model of operation similar to the music industry.
-A recording artist releases his album and all of the songs are available to the public should they decide to listen to the music whenever they wanted to hear it.
-Television networks have been operating on the network’s programming schedule and not the television viewers schedule.
+A recording artist releases his album, and all of the songs are available to the public should they decide to listen to the music whenever they wanted to hear it.
+Television networks have been operating on the network’s programming schedule and not the television viewers’ schedule.
 That is about to change with the advances that are being made with IPTV.
 You won’t have to wait a whole week to see the next installment of The Office.
-The series will be out in there as video on demand is now for viewers to decide to watch whenever they choose.
+The series will be out there as video on demand is now for viewers to watch whenever they choose.